Dominions II: The Ascension Wars: Mictlan

+Machaka

 A human kingdom modeled on African tribes.
 Machaka's elite troops ride giant spiders.
 Similarly, Machaka's more powerful sorcerers turn into giant spiders when injured, an ability inherited from an ancient, dead god from whom these mages are descended.

 Reception

 Dominions II was praised for its flexibility in allowing the player to command and customise his armies in a large number of ways.
 The game's immersiveness and gameplay detail was also appreciated, noting particular appeal to strong fans of the strategy game genre.
 The long lifespan of Dominions II was also commented on, with the way gameplay concepts are introduced in stages being particularly impressive.
 It was also noted that because of the large number of options, it is unlikely that a game will be repeated in the same way more than once.

 The way that Dominions II introduces new gameplay concepts was found to present a steep learning curve to the player, requiring constant reference to a manual.
 This also lead to reviewers describing the game as being over-complicated.
 The user interface, despite being streamlined from the original, was still described as cumbersome and unintuitive in areas, requiring the player to forcibly exit the game in order to correct errors in turn phases.
 The graphical representation of the player's armies and battles was also described as being "1998-era", offering little feedback on the progress of encounters with opposing troops.

 Computer Games Magazine named Dominions II the third-best computer game of 2003, and presented it with an award for "Best Independent Game".
 The editors wrote that "there's no fantasy game more epic, varied and vivid" than Dominions II.
 The editors of Computer Gaming World nominated Dominions II for their 2003 "Strategy Game of the Year" award, which ultimately went to Age of Wonders: Shadow Magic.
 They called it the year's best 4X title, and wrote that they "found it impossible to ignore the [game's] almost overwhelming depth of strategy".